AlexKongFY/AlexKongFY/README.md

 ### Hi there 👋

-👀 I’m a self-taught web developer.
+👀 I’m a self-taught web developer.<br/>
-🌱 I’m currently learning full stack applications.
-💞️ I’m looking to collaborate on others to gain more experience
+🌱 I’m currently learning full stack applications.<br/> 💞️ I’m looking to collaborate on others to gain more experience. <br/>

 Current Tech Skills